thebbennett/portfolio/README.md

 ## [EveryAction form responses to Google Sheets](https://github.com/thebbennett/portfolio/blob/master/EA-form-responses-to-google-sheets.SQL)
 In early 2020 I led a CRM transition away from ActionNetwork to EveryAction.
 Before this point, Sunrise staff were not bound to use rigorous data systems.
 Even though EveryAction is a powerful tool that could seriously scale the impact of our work, organizers were hesitant to adopt a new system.
 One pain point was EveryAction's limited functionality with their online forms.

 Organizers were very comfortable using Google Forms.
-But there were many benefits to using EveryAction online forms as opposed to Google Forms (having all our data in one place, analyzing new contacts brought in via organizing programs, funnelling people into our email list, etc).
+But there were many benefits to using EveryAction online forms as opposed to Google Forms (having all our data in one place, analyzing new contacts brought in via organizing programs, funneling  people into our email list, etc).

-Unfortuantely, EveryAction has 2 spearate reports for their forms: one for basic information and a second for any custom questions you add.
+Unfortunately, EveryAction has 2 separate reports for their forms: one for basic information and a second for any custom questions you add.
 Organizers wanted to see all their data in one place, and have it populate automatically with new data (as opposed to exporting the data manually each day).

 In response to this need, I developed a workflow that took raw EveryAction form response data, gathered the various custom questions responses in various tables, pivoted the table, and pushed the data automatically every day to a Google Sheet.